Your Voter Record

 The State Board’s Voter Search Tool

 Access your voter record by entering your information into the Voter Search, our most popular voter tool.
-Find out answers to frequently asked questions and learn how to navigate each section of your voter profile.
+On this page, you will learn how to navigate each section of your voter profile and find the answers to your frequently asked questions.
 For additional information, visit our press release, How to Know Your Vote Counted in North Carolina.

 Navigating Your Voter Profile